mukundbhudia/covid-service-rs/README.md

 ## Installation

-- Run `cargo install --path .` within the repo directory then `covid-service-rs` will be callable throughout your host environment as a standard binary.
+- Run `cargo install --path .` within the repo directory then `covid-service-rs` will be moved to your cargo bin directory and will be callable throughout your host environment as a standard binary.
+- To install as a cron task, an example entry under `crontab -e` to run the service every 20 minutes would be `*/20 * * * *    /home/my-user-name/.cargo/bin/covid-service-rs "mongodb://localhost:27017/" "covid19"`
+- Subsequent upgrades would then only require `cargo install --path .` to be run again to build and move the binary to cargo bin.

 ## Advanced builds (cross-compilation)